chrisdone/website/hakyll/posts/web-engines.markdown

 Hard to believe there was a pretty viable looking browser back then, and in Haskell!
 It's very impressive!
-The Fudgets work really is still interesting to this day.
+The Fudgets work really is still amazing and interesting to this day.
 I've started and will continue to read through their documentation and ideas.

 ## Reflecting on browsers